genotoul-bioinfo/dgenies/src/dgenies/md/doc_formats.md

 ## Backup file

-Backup file is a TAR archive.
+Backup file is a TAR archive that can be gzipped.
 It contains three files:

 * The alignment file, in paf format, named `map.paf`.
 * The target index, named `target.idx`.